 - Once you’ve formalized your work values and motivators outline your response and connect it to the opportunity.
 You want your delivery to be methodical for it to be received clearly.

 - “I’ve been at my current organization for about six years and I’ve hit a bit of a ceiling.
 I’m interested in a new challenge, in terms of role and industry.
 I’m in the midst of an MBA program and I’ve been involved in the hiring process and mentorship of several of our new team members.
 I’m excited to move into more of a Team Leadership capacity at this phase of my career.

 - Having formalized a few of your own examples will show that you know what you want and that you have taken the time to learn about the firm.
 Having multiple examples will give you flexibility and added options.
-After all, you don’t want to been seen as a one trick pony or a one hit wonder!
+After all, you don’t want to be seen as a one-trick pony or a one-hit wonder!

 - Practice and more practice until you can deliver it in a fluid and solid manner that communicates your motivation without red flags.

 If you get anything out of this blog, you will be sure to leave Debbie Downer at home, along with her excess baggage!